UCSDAutonomousVehicles2021Team1/autonomous_navigation_light_sensitivity/README.md

 Evaluation of Intel Realsense D455 camera's sensitivity to light.
 Focuses on the tuning work of camera configuration settings with ROS rqt plugin by using SSIM as a metric to find the best parameter combination displaying high structural similarity to default setting conditions (non-bright).

-To run the repository, run '''bash python run.py test'''
+To run the repository, run python run.py test